Loans for bankrupts

 Bankruptcy is considered ended as the result of an annulment or you being discharged.

 - Discharged.
 If you became bankrupt by presenting your own petition, you will be due for discharge three years and one day after you filed that petition and your statement of affairs.
-If you became bankrupt by a sequestration order of the court, you will be due for discharge three years and one day after your statement of affairs was accepted.
+If you become bankrupt by a sequestration order of the court, you will be due for discharge three years and one day after your statement of affairs was accepted.

 - Annulment.
 This is the cancellation of your bankruptcy and can happen when your debts are paid in full, your creditors accept a composition or agreement, or you successfully appeal to the court for an annulment.